 Modern living is challenging.
 This ancient tradition provides you with easy to learn tools to help you navigate life with ease and flow.
 Gain more flexibility, balance and serenity.
 Qigong can be done anywhere, any time - no special clothes or equipement needed.
 Simple, yet effective and powerful.
 All of our classes are currently being offered via Zoom.REGISTER FOR A CLASS

 This is when you begin your journey into the healing potential of Wild Goose Qigong.
 1st Set lays the foundation, and is taught over the course of two 8 week sessions, Part A and Part B. Students may begin with either Part A or Part B.

 1st Set Beginner Adaptive

 Our Beginner Adaptive Qigong series is great for those recovering from an injury or illness, healing from surgery, those who have a disability or mobility challenges, and anyone who would benefit from personalized adaptations of the form.
-This series covers the same material as the 1st Beginner series, and is also taught over two 8 week sessions.
-Students may begin with Part A or Part B.
+Workshop dates for this class TBA.

 1st Set Intermediate

 After completing Part A and Part B of the Beginner or Adaptive series at least twice, students are eligible to join the Intermediate series.
 These classes focus on detailed refinement of the 1st Set and on helping the students deepen their understanding of Qi.

 Register for a 1st Set Series

 *All times listed are (PT)